RikLitjens/BlindLongJump/README.md

 A github with all the (final) Arduino code we used for the product and for testing the radio connectivity.

-Receiver is the code that is in the armband Nano
+Receiver is the code that is in the armband-Nano

 Transmitter is the code that is in the sensor-Nano next to the track.